Smoky Quartz: Properties, Facts and Photos

 While some lab-grown crystals may look convincing to the untrained eye, experienced collectors and geologists can usually identify them immediately.

-Heated Quartz vs. Natural Smoky Quartz
+Heated Quartz vs Natural Smoky Quartz

-These treatments can produce a brown or reddish tint, but the results vary, and in some cases, the colour may appear uneven or oddly concentrated in areas that were previously clear.
+These treatments can produce a brown or reddish tint, but the results vary, and in some cases, the colour may appear uneven or concentrated in areas that were previously clear.

 When people ask questions like 'Is my crystal real or fake?' or 'Is my smoky quartz natural or irradiated?', they’re often hoping for a definitive answer.
 But geology is complex, and things are rarely so clear-cut.